 - Ruby on Rails Tutorial by Michael Hartl.
 Many Ruby/Rails developers admit they’ve learned Rails by simply following Michael Hartl’s Rails tutorial.
 The book takes you by the hand and guides you through full cycle of web development: from coding best practices to writing tests.
 All the chapters are tied with exercises to practice what you’ve just learned; the main project is a Twitter-like app.

-Getting yourself a mentor is important.
+Getting yourself a mentor is, probably, the best way to learn Ruby on Rails..
 First, you’ll speed up your learning process by having someone beside you who can explain difficult concepts, review your code and guide you to better solutions.
 Second, a mentor is a source of support who won’t let you stumble on a problem or make the mentor’s previous mistakes.
 We at RubyGarage have developed a culture of mentorship in our teams to build closer relationships between junior and senior developers and accelerate learning.

 2. Boost Your Skills: Ruby/Rails Intermediate Level